Origin of the Romanians: Admigration theory

 According to the "admigration" theory, proposed by Dimitrie Onciul (1856–1923), the formation of the Romanian people occurred in the former "Dacia Traiana" province, and in the central regions of the Balkan Peninsula.
 However, the Balkan Vlachs' northward migration ensured that these centers remained in close contact for centuries.
-It's a compromise between the immigrationist and the continuity theories.
+It is a compromise between the immigrationist and the continuity theories.